-This Settlement Agreement ("Agreement") is made by and between Well Being and Security, U. S. Department of Commerce ("BIS") (collectively referred to as
+This Settlement Agreement ("Agreement") is made by and between Elecmat, Inc. (hereinafter referred to as "Elecmat") and the Bureau of Industry and Security, U. S. Department of Commerce ("BIS") (collectively referred to as "Parties"), pursuant to Section 766.18(b) of the Export Administration Regulations ("Regulations"), issued pursuant to the Export Administration Act of 1979, as amended ("Act"),

-Enterprise Co., Ltd. (hereinafter referred to as "Well Being") and the Bureau of Industry

-"Parties"), pursuant to Section 766.18(b) of the Export Administration Regulations

-("Regulations"),1 issued pursuant to the Export Administration Act of 1979, as amended

-("Act"),2

-WHEREAS, BIS has initiated an administrative proceeding against Well

-Being pursuant to the Act and the Regulations,
+WHEREAS, BIS has initiated an administrative proceeding against Elecmat pursuant to the Act and the Regulations,